Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/offer-decisioning/api-reference.md

 ### OfferExperienceEvent

-An instance of `OfferExperienceEvent` can be supplied in the prefetch API when additional information such as xdm data, free-form data or dataset identifier needs to be passed to the offer decisioning service.
-If provided, the `datasetIdentitifer` overrides the default dataset configured in the `Datastreams` on Adobe Experience Platform Launch.
+An instance of `OfferExperienceEvent` can be supplied in the prefetch API when additional information such as xdm data, free-form data or dataset identifier needs to be passed to the Offer Decisioning service.
+If provided, the `datasetIdentitifer` overrides the default dataset configured in the `Datastreams` on the Data Collection UI.

 ```java
 public class OfferExperienceEvent {